Posted on Nov 06, 2019

 What terms on a liver ultrasound report should a patient be aware of?

 [Dr. McComb] Many different terms are used in liver ultrasound reports to describe both normal liver and liver abnormalities.
 Radiologists frequently describe the “echogenicity” and “echotexture” of background liver tissue and report any lesions (such as cysts, solid masses, etc) visible on the examination.

 They may describe whether a particular lesion is darker than (hypoechoic), similar to (isoechoic), or brighter than (echogenic) background liver tissue.
 Margins of the lesion are often described (smooth, irregular, etc) as well as any visible blood flow within the lesion on Doppler ultrasound, if performed.
 The presence of any abnormal enlargement (dilatation) of bile ducts in or outside the liver will be reported, along with any abnormal fluid (ascites or fluid collection) next to the liver.
 Other organs or portions of them can also be seen while scanning the liver, and a patient may see gallbladder or kidney stones (calculi) reported.

 What does it mean to have an ‘echogenic liver’?
 What are the possible causes?

 [Dr. McComb] A liver is described as “echogenic” by a radiologist when the echoes reflected from the ultrasound beam appear brighter (whiter) than those from a normal liver.

-This appearance most commonly indicates the presence of fatty liver (steatosis).
-It can also sometimes be associated with cirrhosis and chronic hepatitis.
+This appearance most commonly indicates the presence of fatty liver (steatosis), although steatosis can be overestimated by attenuation of the ultrasound beam by overlying soft tissue fat.
+Increased echogenicity can also sometimes be associated with cirrhosis and chronic hepatitis.
 In these cases, the liver echotexture may also be described as abnormally coarse.
-Certain other diseases that infiltrate or deposit in the liver may also increase the echogenicity, including certain storage and infectious diseases.
+Other diseases that infiltrate or deposit in the liver may also increase the echogenicity, including certain storage and infectious diseases.